Logarithmic Spectral Distribution of a Non-Hermitian $\beta$-Ensemble: Characteristic polynomials of centred Jacobi matrices

-$\forall \ell=1,2,\ldots, \lfloor \frac{n}{2}\rfloor$. \end{Lemma} \begin{proof} \begin{enumerate} \item The random variables $\{\widetilde{b}_i \}_{i=1}^{n-1}$ are independent by assumption.
-It follows from the three-term recurrence \eqref{eq-3 term recurrence} that the coefficients of the characteristic polynomial $\Pc_n(z)$ are independent.
-For $n=0$, we have $\mathcal{P}_0(z)=1$ by definition and we find $\mathcal{P}_1(z)=z$ for $n=1$.
-For general $n$, we use the three-term recurrence \eqref{eq-3 term recurrence} to make an induction argument for $n+1$.
-We have by induction hypothesis that all coefficients of $\mathcal{P}_n(z)$, $\mathcal{P}_{n-1}(z)$ respectively, are independent.
-The latter are multiplied by the new random variable $\widetilde{b}_n$, which does not appear in previous steps and are therefore independent of the coefficients of $\mathcal{P}_n(z)$. \item The random variables $\{\widetilde{b}_i \}_{i=1}^{n-1}$ have zero mean by assumption. \item Next, we study the sum $Z=Z_1+Z_2$ of two independent complex random variables with vanishing mean.
+3.~Next, we study the sum $Z=Z_1+Z_2$ of two independent complex random variables with vanishing mean.
 The mean of $Z$ is given by the sum of the means of $Z_1$ and $Z_2$ and, hence vanishes.
-For the variance we find
+For the variance, we find

-\item Let $Z_1$ and $Z_2$ be two independent complex random variables with zero mean.
+4.~Let $Z_1$ and $Z_2$ be two independent complex random variables with zero mean.
 The mean of the product $Z=Z_1 Z_2$ vanishes and the variance is given by